kabass/aks-sample/Readme.md

       2) sudo docker build -t poc-aks:1.0 .
    3) Push
-      1) Create a registry account on azure (ACR) : pocaksacr01 activate the admin user : username (pocaksacr01) and password (xxxxxx) are created and visible on "Access keys" menu
+      1) Create a registry account on azure (ACR) : pocaksacr01 activate the "admin user" : username (pocaksacr01) and password (xxxxxx) are created and visible on "Access keys" menu
       2) Tag the image for registry: docker tag poc-aks:1.0 pocaksacr01.azurecr.io/pocaksacr01/poc-aks:1.0
       1) push the image into the registry
           - docker login pocaksacr01.azurecr.io